lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 - On receiving an All-1 SCHC Fragment or a SCHC ACK REQ, either one having the W bit equal to the local W bit, the receiver MUST send a SCHC ACK.
 - Any other SCHC Fragment received MUST be silently ignored and discarded.

 At any time,
+on sending a SCHC ACK,
+the receiver MUST increment the Attempts counter.

+At any time,
+on incrementing its window counter, the receiver MUST reset the Attempts counter.

+At any time,
 on expiration of the Inactivity Timer,